alcy/perf-cal-2020/pcal20.md

 # Hit the road Jack, it ain't about performance no more

-Performance Calendar articles are mostly about improving web performance.
+Most Performance Calendar articles are about improving web performance.
-That's good because I don't know much about the web: it's very complicated, naming
+That's good because I don't know much about the we&mdash;it's very complicated&mdash;naming
-all those bits and bytes.
+all those bits and bytes in the browser.
 Instead, I'm going to talk about something much more transparent: cloud performance.
 In that vein, my parody channeling of the Ray Charles hit title should be extended to read:
-"it ain't about performance no more" *in The Cloud*.
+*it ain't about performance no more ... in the cloud*.

-Moreover, I'm going to discuss cloud performance using just two metrics, viz., application throughput and application latency.
+Moreover, I'm going to discuss cloud performance using just two performance metrics:
+throughput and latency.
-Everybody loves to talk about those two metrics so, that should keep things nice and simple.
+Everybody loves those two metrics so, that should keep things nice and simple.

 ## Tomcat on AWS
-The context here is a mobile application running on top of a Tomcat thread-server that also communicates with other third-party web services, e.g., hotel and car-rental reservation systems.
+The performance context here is a mobile-user application running on top of a Tomcat thread-server that also communicates with third-party web services, such as hotel and rental-car reservation systems.
-A variable number of application instances are active during each 24 hour business cycle, depending on the user traffic.
-The elastic capacity requirements are handled by Amazon Web Services (AWS).
+A variable number of cloud application instances are active during each 24 hour business cycle, depending on the user traffic.
+The elastic capacity requirements are handled automatically by Amazon Web Services (AWS).

-The AWS cloud configuration can be summarized as:
+This particular AWS cloud configuration can be summarized as:

   * Elastic load balancer (ELB)
   * AWS Elastic Cluster (EC2) instance type `m4.10xlarge` with 20 CPUs or 40 VPUs